k4l1sh/alexa-gpt/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Boost your Alexa by making it respond as ChatGPT
+Boost your Alexa by making it respond as ChatGPT.

 This repository contains a tutorial on how to create a simple Alexa skill that uses the OpenAI API to generate responses from the ChatGPT model.